-From September 2019 the school has partnered with 'Edde Education' to deliver a scheme whereby parents can purchase Chromebooks by means of a one-off payment or through monthly Direct Debit payments.
+The school has partnered with 'Edde Education' to deliver a scheme whereby parents can purchase Chromebooks by means of a one-off payment or through monthly Direct Debit payments.
 This scheme is VAT compliant and allows parents to take advantage of significant savings against high street prices.
 The Chromebooks form an integral part of a student's education at Simon Balle from years 6 to 11.